jwhitbeck/java-rdb-parser/README.md

 arrays for keys and values.
 Furthermore, it performs lazy decoding of the packed encodings (ZipList, Hashmap as ZipList, Sorted Set as ZipList, and Intset) such that those are only decoded when needed.

+This library supports the RDB files created by redis 2.8 through 3.2.
 The ZipMap encoding, deprecated as of redis 2.6, is not currently supported.
 If you need it, please open a Github issue.

 To use this library, including the following dependency in your `pom.xml`.